JK Tyre shares jump over 10% to trade near 52-week high; here's what experts say

 Pavitraa Shetty from Tips2trades, "A crack in crude oil prices thereby having a positive impact on tyre companies coupled with the company's plans to expand its production capacity has led to a sharp uptrend in JK Tyre.
 Rs 198 remains a strong resistance on Daily charts.
 A close above this level should lead to Rs 210.
 Support will now be at Rs 170-173 zone."

 Foram Chheda, CMT, Technical Research Analyst and founder at chartanalytics.co.in., said, "JK Tyre stock has been consolidating in a price pattern of a symmetrical triangle, a breakout of which could trigger a meaningful up move on the counter.
-At current levels, there is an attractive buying opportunity with a favourable risk-reward ratio.
-The stock price has been consistently taking support near the 50-day moving average, which indicates the underlying trend to be bullish.
-Relative Strength Index (RSI), being a lead indicator, broke out from the downward sloping trend line that can have potentially bullish implications."
+At current levels, there is an attractive buying opportunity with a favourable risk-reward ratio."

-He suggested buying the stock above Rs 170 for a target price of Rs 183 with a stop loss of Rs 164.

 Commenting on the tyre industry, Ashwin Patil, Senior Research Analyst at LKP Securities, said the sector "looks comfortably positioned going forward with auto demand looking strong, especially in the PV (passenger vehicle) and CV (commercial vehicle) segments."